ArchipelagoMW/Archipelago/README.md

 ## Enable L/R button quickswapping

-Use to enable quick item swap with L/R buttons
+Use to enable quick item swap with L/R buttons.
+Press L and R together to switch the state of items like the Mushroom/Powder pair.

 ## Keysanity